malvag/distributed-ml-bench/README.md

 ![image](https://github.com/aniket-mish/distributed-ml-system/assets/71699313/9356978d-f3ab-4404-b35b-d5e50b3c82cb)

-Here, 60,000 images are used to train the network and 10,000 images to evaluate how accurately the network learned to classify images.
+Here, 60,000 images are used to train the network and 10,000 images are used to evaluate how accurately the network learned to classify images.

 ## Model Training